 - You don't receive Credited Service during periods you don't receive earnings (such as time on strike and certain leaves of absence without pay) or when you don't qualify as an eligible employee (for example, when you transfer to a nonparticipating Chevron affiliated company). - Your benefit is intended for you.
 Your benefits are protected by law from claims by creditors.
 This includes bankruptcy.
 Your benefit can't be used as security for a loan, and it can't be involuntarily transferred or assigned to anyone else, except under the terms of certain court orders known as Qualified Domestic Relations Orders (QDROs).
 In addition, a court order can't require payment of greater benefits, determined on the basis of actuarial value, to or on behalf of a member than provided by the Plan, regardless of divorce or other legal action.
 Also, if another person is paid part of your benefit under a QDRO before you begin receiving your benefit, your benefit will be reduced.
-This reduction, based on actuarial tables, is to account for the earlier payment for part of your benefit. - If you're re-employed after you've begun to receive your Plan benefit as an annuity, your benefit payments will continue. - If you're re-employed before you incur a Permanent Service Break, your Plan benefit for each period of employment will be calculated under the terms of the Plan on the date of each period of employment ends using your Credited Service for each period of employment. - In some cases, your benefit is paid or commences even if you don't file an election form, such as when the present value of your benefit after your employment ends is \$1,000 or less; or by the April 1 following the year you reach age 701⁄2.
-However, if you reach age 701⁄2 and are still employed, your benefit will not begin until your employment ends. - Under the Internal Revenue Code, there's a maximum annual benefit that can be paid from the Plan, as well as a maximum benefit that can be paid in other forms.
-These limits are adjusted annually, based on the level of inflation.
-You'll be notified if your benefit is restricted as a result of these limits. - If you're married and you want to elect any payment option other than a Joint and Survivor Annuity of 50 percent or greater with your Spouse as joint annuitant, you must obtain your Spouse's written consent, witnessed by a notary public. - If the Plan is amended, merged or terminated, special rules protect the benefits you've accrued before that time. - You're covered under the terms of the Plan when you terminate employment, and the benefits, rights and obligations of you and your Spouse are determined by the Plan's provisions on that date.
+This reduction, based on actuarial tables, is to account for the earlier payment for part of your benefit. - If you're re-employed after you've begun to receive your Plan benefit as an annuity, your benefit payments will continue. - In some cases, your benefit is paid or commences even if you don't file an election form, such as when the present value of your benefit after your employment ends is \$1,000 or less; or by the April 1 following the year you reach age 701⁄2.
+However, if you reach age 701⁄2 and are still employed, your benefit will not begin until your employment ends. - Under the Code, there's a maximum annual benefit that can be paid from the Plan.
+That, in turn, limits the maximum benefit that can be paid in other forms, such as the lump sum.
+These limits affect only a few employees.
+You'll be notified if you're affected. - If you're married and you want to elect any payment option other than a Joint and Survivor Annuity at a percentage of 50 percent or greater with your spouse as joint annuitant, you must obtain your spouse's written consent, witnessed by a notary public. - If the Plan is amended, merged or terminated, special rules protect the benefits you've accrued before that time. - You're covered under the terms of the Plan when you terminate employment, and the benefits, rights and obligations of you, your spouse, joint annuitant and beneficiary are determined by the Plan's provisions on that date.
 Other than administrative changes or changes required by law, or unless a subsequent amendment otherwise specifies, any changes made to the Plan after your termination date do not affect you or any benefits payable on your behalf.